Stafford and Uttoxeter Railway: Operations

 The line opened for general traffic on 23 December 1867.

-The Company owned seven coaches, sixteen wagons and one goods van but, initially, no locomotive.
-Motive power line was probably provided by the contractor for the construction, who had become major shareholders in the company.
-Instead of employing booking office staff, the Company issued tickets on the train, and there was little in the way of telegraphic or signalling equipment.
+The company owned seven coaches, 16 wagons and one goods van but no locomotive initially.
+Motive power was probably provided by the contractor for the construction, who had become major shareholders in the company.
+(Note: Shares and debenture debt had been allocated to the contractor in lieu of cash payment, due to the company's desperate financial situation.)
+Instead of employing booking office staff, the company issued tickets on the train and there was little in the way of telegraphic or signalling equipment.

 The first locomotive owned by the company was a 2-4-0 tank engine supplied in 1868 by Beyer, Peacock and Company and was named Shrewsbury and Talbot.
+(Note: The name refers to the manorial title of Charles Chetwynd-Talbot, the 19th Earl of Shrewsbury and 4th Earl Talbot.)
 A second locomotive, named Ingestre, was acquired second-hand in May 1873; It was a Beyer Peacock 0-4-2T.
 The purchase was probably prompted by the accident at Hopton Tunnel, in which Shrewsbury and Talbot was damaged.